xqnwang/ensembles-combinations-docs/progress/report.md

    - Different terminologies (combination, ensemble, aggregation, etc.).
    - Forecast combinations improve forecasting accuracy is near unanimous (empirical evidence).
    - Research on why and when combinations improve forecast accuracy.
-   - Wide applications in a variety of areas, e.g., energy, economics and finance, environmental applications.
+   - Wide applications in a variety of areas, e.g., energy, economics, demand and finance, environmental applications.
    - The proportion of the forecast combination in forecasting papers/journal.
 4. The success of the approach relies on both the quality of the pool of forecasts being combined and the combination weights.
    - The pool of forecasts: accuracy, diversity, reduce number of forecasts being combined...